 The Fidelity MSCI Utilities Index ETF (FUTY) was launched on 10/21/2013, and is a passively managed exchange traded fund designed to offer broad exposure to the Utilities - Broad segment of the equity market.

 The fund is sponsored by Fidelity.
-It has amassed assets over $815.28 M, making it one of the average sized ETFs attempting to match the performance of the Utilities - Broad segment of the equity market.
+It has amassed assets over $1.14 billion, making it one of the larger ETFs attempting to match the performance of the Utilities - Broad segment of the equity market.
 FUTY seeks to match the performance of the MSCI USA IMI Utilities Index before fees and expenses.

 MSCI USA IMI Utilities Index represents the performance of the utilities sector in the U.S. equity market.

 Investors should also pay attention to an ETF's expense ratio.
 Lower cost products will produce better results than those with a higher cost, assuming all other metrics remain the same.

 Annual operating expenses for this ETF are 0.08%, making it the least expensive product in the space.

 It has a 12-month trailing dividend yield of 3.08%.

 While ETFs offer diversified exposure, which minimizes single stock risk, a deep look into a fund's holdings is a valuable exercise.
 And, most ETFs are very transparent products that disclose their holdings on a daily basis.

 This ETF has heaviest allocation in the Utilities sector--about 99.60% of the portfolio.

 Looking at individual holdings, Nextera Energy Inc (NEE) accounts for about 14.54% of total assets, followed by Duke Energy Corp (DUK) and Dominion Energy Inc (D).